Final Flesh: Reception

 Response to Final Flesh mostly focused on its one-of-a-kind method of production and its extremely surreal nature.
 AllMovie describes the production of the film as such: "What's most significant about Final Flesh is not the narrative but how it was produced.
 Vernon Chatman, co-creator of the TV series Wonder Showzen and Xavier: Renegade Angel, wrote a purposefully absurd and pretentious screenplay about thermo-nuclear doomsday, and then divided it into four acts.
 Each act was sent to a different independent adult video company, each of which specializes in enacting fetish scenarios submitted by amateurs for a price.
-Chatman then assembled the four completed segments (which feature nudity but no actual sexual content) into Final Flesh, with none of the actors, technicians or directors supposedly the wiser about the satiric nature of the project."
+Chatman then assembled the four completed segments into Final Flesh, with none of the actors, technicians or directors supposedly the wiser about the satiric nature of the project."
 Vice stated that Final Flesh "could be Chatman's masterpiece."
 The A.V.
 Club asserted that "If it didn’t have a sense of humor, Final Flesh would wind up in an art museum."
 Tiny Mix Tapes gave Final Flesh 3½ out of 5 stars and stated that the film "does achieve its goal of showing how one man’s fetish—no matter how goofy or scripted—may be another man’s smut."